 Another characteristic of RA is symmetrical involvement.
 This means pain and signs of inflammation occur on both sides of the body and in the same joints.

-RA can cause lasting tissue damage, which can lead to:
+RA can cause lasting tissue damage, which

 - recurring pain